Latiifff/Statistical_Analysis/README.md

-# Statistical Analysis with Spearman Correlation, Chi-Square Test, and Linear Regression
+# Statistical Analysis with Correlation Analysis, Chi-Square Test, and Linear Regression
 This repository contains statistical analyses conducted on various datasets related to medical and health factors.
 The analyses include Spearman correlation, Chi-square test, and Linear Regression to explore relationships and predictive models related to heart attacks and other medical conditions.

 ## 📈 Correlation Analysis